2019 Meath Senior Football Championship: Participating teams

-The teams taking part in the 2019 Meath Senior Football Championship are:
+The teams taking part in the 2019 Meath Senior Football Championship were:

 Group stage

-There are three groups of six teams called Group A, B and C. The 1st and 2nd placed teams in Groups A, B and C along with the 3rd placed team in Group A automatically qualify for the quarter-finals.
-The third placed teams in Groups B and C engage in the Preliminary Quarter-Final to determine the team that completes the quarter-finals lineup.
+There were three groups of six teams called Group A, B and C. The 1st and 2nd placed teams in Groups A, B and C along with the 3rd placed team in Group A automatically qualified for the quarter-finals.
+The third placed teams in Groups B and C engaged in the Preliminary Quarter-Final to determine the team that completed the quarter-finals lineup.

-The 5th and 6th placed teams will proceed to the Relegation Play-Off to determine which three teams will suffer relegation.
+The 5th and 6th placed teams proceeded to the Relegation Play-Off to determine which three teams would be relegated.

 The draw for the group stages of the championship were made on 4 March 2019 with the games commencing on 4 April 2019.